jpane24/OVtool/README.md

 Figure 2 is a different variation of Figure 1 but only shows the p-value contours with an additional dimension, covariate labels.
-If a covariate has a raw correlation or effect size that is outside the range of the graphic limits, the tool will inform the user.
-In this case there were were three covariates whose absolute correlations with the outcome were greater than 0.4.
-The blue dots and their labels on the plot represent the obseved covariates correlations with the outcome (y-axis) and treatment indicator (x-axis).
+If a covariate has a raw correlation or effect size that is outside the range of the graphic limits, the tool will inform the user and will also plot a transparent red background in area of the graphic that is outside the range.
+In this case there were three covariates whose absolute correlations with the outcome were greater than 0.4.
+The blue dots and their labels on the plot represent the observed covariates correlations with the outcome (y-axis) and treatment indicator (x-axis).
 For instance, `ada_0` and the outcome have approximately a 0.18 absolute correlation with the emotional problem scale at three months and an absolute association of approximately 0.17 effect size difference between the two treatment groups (magnitude of its relationship with the treatment indicator).
-In this case, not all of the observed covariate relationships with the outcome and the treatment indicator are “below” the 0.05 p-value threshold so the analyst potentially has results that are potentially sensitive to an unobserved confounder.
-If all of the blue points were to the “right” of the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to conclude that the results are reasonably robust.
+In this case, not all of the observed covariate relationships with the outcome and the treatment indicator are “below” the 0.05 p-value threshold so the analyst potentially has results that are sensitive to an unobserved confounder.
+If the blue points all existed to the “right” of the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to conclude that the results are reasonably robust.

 *Note: When the outcome model shows a significant effect, for all observed covariates, regardless of the sign of the association effect